Erik Griffin

-Erik Griffin is an American stand-up comedian, writer, podcaster and actor.
-He played Montez Walker on Comedy Central's Workaholics.

-He has had acting roles in Mike and Dave Need Wedding Dates, I'm Dying Up Here, and Blunt Talk.
+Erik Griffin (born March 12, 1972) is an American stand-up comedian, writer, podcaster and actor.
+From 2011 to 2017, he portrayed Montez Walker on television series Workaholics.
+He also had roles in I'm Dying Up Here and Blunt Talk, as well as the films Mike and Dave Need Wedding Dates (2016) and Murder Mystery (2019).

 Early life

-Griffin was born in Los Angeles.
-He was raised by his immigrant mother from Belize.
+Griffin was born on March 12, 1972, in Los Angeles, California.
+He was raised by his mother, an immigrant from Belize.
 He never met his father.

 Career

 Griffin started doing stand-up in 2003.
 Prior to this, he worked at a school coaching basketball and handling office work.

-Griffin recorded a half-hour special for Comedy Central on February 28, 2013.
+From 2011 to 2017, he portrayed Montez Walker on Comedy Central's Workaholics.
+He recorded a half-hour special for Comedy Central on February 28, 2013.
 Later that year, he released his first stand-up album, Technical Foul: Volume One, on March 12, 2013.

-Erik Griffin: The Ugly Truth premiered on July 7, 2017 on Showtime.
+In 2015, he was cast as Ralph Carnegie in the television series I'm Dying Up Here.
+Erik Griffin: The Ugly Truth premiered on July 7, 2017, on Showtime.
 His next special Amerikan Warrior also premiered on Showtime in June 2018.

 Beginning in 2022, Brendan Schaub and Theo Von added Chris D'Elia to their weekly podcast "King and the Sting", renaming it to "King and the Sting and Wing".
 During this time Griffin became a regular guest-host.
 On November 4, 2022, "King and the Sting and Wing" was officially renamed "The Golden Hour", with Griffin Replacing Theo Von.
 He also hosts his own podcast, Riffin' With Griffin.